 Spider-Man: Miles Morales price

-The closest comparison to this 1.5 sequel is probably Uncharted: The Lost Legacy, a 2017 game in the Uncharted series that followed a new set of characters without overhauling the underlying mechanics of the previous game.
-The Lost Legacy was also notably cheaper than the usual AAA title, costing $39 in the US instead of a full $59, so it’s a good bet that Miles Morales won’t cost you the earth.
+That's an AAA price tag on both counts, despite the fact it's not really a fully-fledged sequel.
+The closest comparison is probably Uncharted: The Lost Legacy, a 2017 game in the Uncharted series that followed a new set of characters without overhauling the underlying mechanics of the previous game.
+The Lost Legacy was also notably cheaper than the usual AAA title, costing $39 in the US instead of a full $59 – though the jump to next-gen has unsurprisingly meant you're not really getting a saving.

 Spider-Man PS5: how long is it?